brefphp/aws-lambda-layers/README.md

 ### The php-xx folders

-This is the heart of Bref layers.
-We configure PHP using the `config` folder to store `php.ini` files that will be copied into `/opt/bref/etc/php/conf.d`.
-Note that we configure `/opt/bootstrap` to execute PHP with `PHP_INI_SCAN_DIR=/opt/bref/etc/php/conf.d:/var/task/php/conf.d/`.
-We also have a `Makefile` to facilitate the development, testing and building of layers.

-The command `make test` will build Docker Images with everything necessary for Bref Runtime and then run containers with `tests` files that will validate:

-1. The PHP Binary and it's version
-2. The Core Extensions installed by default
-3. The Additional Extensions Bref provide by default
-4. The Disabled Extensions Bref provide by default
-5. Function Invocation using AWS Runtime Interface Emulator
-6. FPM Invocation using AWS Runtime Interface Emulator

 The Dockerfile attempts at a best-effort to follow a top-down execution process for easier reading.
 It starts from an AWS-provided Docker Image and installs PHP.
 Some standard files (such as the php binary) can already be isolated into the `/bref` folder.
-The use of multiple Docker Layers helps with automation tests and investigations because the developer can have a faster feedback loop by checking each step of the process incrementally instead of trying to figure out why an entire build is failing.
+The use of multiple Docker Layers helps with investigations because the developer can have a faster feedback loop by checking each step of the process incrementally instead of trying to figure out why an entire build is failing.